kvoon/Codebase-Refactoring/README.md

 is a fake façade on a remote database that you cannot change.

 ### Solved using Fly-weight pattern
-Assumptions made: Assumed that the ram issues was centered around the reports package.
+Assumptions made: Assumed that the RAM issues were centered around the reports package.
 Ram usage was checked when loading the list of reports.

 Done mostly in the `reports` package.

 ## 2. Issue 2:
 There are several types of accounting service Orders.
-The current solution for these orders is to create a new class for each type (based on work type e.g.audits or day-to-day work, whether the order is for priority client , and whether the order is a one off or regularly scheduled work).
+The current solution for these orders is to create a new class for each type (based on work type e.g.audits or day-to-day work, whether the order is for priority client, and whether the order is a one-off or regularly scheduled work).
 The full system has 66 * 2 * 2 of these classes (264 order classes!), with 8 of these (2*2*2) provided to you as an example – CPA would like you to find a way to reduce this class load without breaking the existing Order interface.

 ### Solved with a Bridge Pattern
 Also incorporated some other patterns such as strategy and factory.
 Assumptions: it was permissible to not use the OrderScheduled interface.
-As it was just left alone and not edited or removed.
-However Order interface was still used.
+It was just left alone and not edited or removed.
+However, Order interface was still used.

 Done in the `ordering` package.